 It’s important to look after your color, even after you dye it by switching the shampoo you use to a color protecting one.
-By switching over you can maximise vibrancy and prevent the shampoo from stripping the color out.
+By switching over you can maximize vibrancy and prevent the shampoo from stripping the color out.
 And where possible, avoid those with sulfates in them.
-Sulfates are foaming agents which can cause color to fade faster, as they’re harsher on your hair.
+Sulfates are foaming agents which can cause the color to fade faster, as they’re harsher on your hair.

 5. Match your makeup

 Now you’ve decided on a color, you may want to switch up your makeup a little bit.
 If you’ve gone darker, adding a bronzer will warm your complexion and stop your darker shades from washing you out.

 If you’ve gone lighter, this calls for a bolder blush to put some healthy color in your cheeks.

 But if your color is a little out there – then the world is your oyster!
 Play around, use similar colors in your makeup or go for something contrasting.